-This is the average (mean) number of days that a patient spends in hospital during a specialty spell at a given location.
-It is calculated by dividing the total length of spell for all inpatients, at a given location, during a quarter by the total number of specialty spells.
+This is the average number of days that a patient spends in hospital during a specialty spell at a given location.
+It is calculated by dividing the total length of spell for all inpatients at a given location during the relevant quarter by the total number of specialty spells.

 Average length of stay

-This is the average (mean) number of days that a patient spends in hospital during a continuous inpatient stay (CIS).
-It is calculated by dividing the total length of stay for all inpatients during a quarter by the total number of CISs.
+This is the average number of days that a patient spends in hospital during a continuous inpatient stay (CIS).
+It is calculated by dividing the total length of stay for all inpatients during the relevant quarter by the total number of CISs.

 Continuous Inpatient Stay (CIS)

-Probability matching methods have been used to link together individual SMR01 hospitals episodes for each patient, thereby creating "linked" patient histories.
-Within these patient histories, SMR01 episodes are grouped according to whether they form part of a continuous spell of treatment from first episode admission to last episode discharge (whether or not this involves transfer between hospitals or even NHS Boards).
+Probability matching methods have been used to link together individual SMR01 hospital episodes for each patient, thereby creating ‘linked’ patient histories.
+Within these patient histories, SMR01 episodes are grouped according to whether they form part of a continuous spell of treatment from first episode admission to last episode discharge (whether or not this involves transfer between hospitals or even NHS boards).

-When showing information by CIS, the admission type e.g. elective/emergency is determined by the first admitting episode.
+When showing information by CIS, the admission type (such as elective or emergency) is determined by the first admitting episode.
 As a result, transfers will generally not appear within the CIS analysis.
-When a transfer does appear it is often the result of a patient being transferred from another provider unit e.g. outwith Scotland.
-However, there will also be instances where the admission type has been incorrectly coded (Not Specified).
+When a transfer does appear, it is often the result of a patient being transferred from another provider unit (for example, outside Scotland).
+However, there will also be instances where the admission type has been incorrectly coded (‘not specified’).
 Unfortunately, it is not possible to fully ascertain what the correct admission type should have been.
-As a result, a small proportion of Not Specified cases (<1%) appear within the data.
+As a result, a small proportion of ‘not specified’ cases (less than 1%) appear within the data.

-A day case is when a patient makes a planned attendance for a day to a specialty for clinical care, and requires the use of a bed, or trolley in lieu of a bed.
-Whilst a day case is usually completed within the same day, the patient may need to be admitted as an inpatient if they are not fit to be discharged.
+A day case is when a patient makes a planned attendance for one day to a specialty for clinical care and requires the use of a bed (or trolley in lieu of a bed).
+Although a day case is usually completed on the same day, the patient may need to be admitted as an inpatient if they are not fit to be discharged.

 Did Not Attends (DNAs)

 A hospital discharge marks the end of an episode of care.
-Discharges include deaths, transfers to other specialties/significant facilities and hospitals, and discharges home or to other regular place of residence.
+Discharges include deaths, transfers to other specialties or significant facilities and hospitals, and discharges home or to another regular place of residence.